Table of Contents

 Thereafter, you must keep accurate records of your income and expenditure, retain invoices and receipts to support these figures, submit an annual Self Assessment tax return, and pay your Income Tax and National Insurance contributions directly to HMRC every year.

 This is an ideal structure if you are just starting out as a freelancer and/or providing low-risk services to only a few clients.
-As you increase your client base and annual income, you may wish to consider setting up a limited company to take advantage of the professional prestige and potential tax-saving opportunities this structure affords.
+As you increase your client base and annual profits, you may wish to consider setting up a limited company to take advantage of the professional prestige and potential tax-saving opportunities this structure affords.

 How to set up a limited company